vaibhavsagar/resume/resume.md

 ## Experience ##

+### Global DevOps Engineer at ZALORA \hfill April 2017--Present

+- Developing and supporting our custom cloud platform \hfill _Nix/NixOS_
+- Practicing reproducible, immutable, and functional infrastructure
+- Deploying with minimal fanfare and no downtime

 ### Participant at Recurse Center \hfill August--November 2016 ###

 - Learned Haskell by implementing Git \hfill _Haskell_